pc2/cc-slurm-sync/Readme.md

 `config.json`.

 ### Confiuration options
+**clustername**
+Type in your clustername here.
+This value must be the same as the value used in cc-backend to identify the cluster.
+It might be different to the cluster name used in slurm.

 **slurm**
 * `squeue` Path to the squeue binary.
 Defaults to `/usr/bin/squeue`
 * `sacct` Path to the sacct binary.
 Defaults to `/usr/bin/sacct`